boazsegev/iodine/README.md

 **Note**:

 Streaming a Ruby response is often a bad performance choice no matter the server you use.
 [NeoRack](https://github.com/boazsegev/neorack) attempts to offer a better approach for streaming, but at the end of the day, it would be better to avoid streaming when possible.
-If you plan to Stream anyway, consider using [NeoRack](https://github.com/boazsegev/neorack) with an evented approach rather than blocking the thread (which is what happens when `each` is called in Ruby).
+If you plan to Stream anyway, consider using [NeoRack](https://github.com/boazsegev/neorack) with an evented approach rather than blocking worker thread (which is what happens when `each` is called in a `Rack` base application such as Rails).

 ## Security